2000 Measure A

 Local support required: New Starts projects, like all transportation investments in metropolitan areas, must emerge from a regional, multi-modal, transportation-planning process.
 In the San Francisco Bay Area, the Metropolitan Transportation Commission (MTC) is the metropolitan planning organization (MPO) that oversees transportation planning for the nine Bay Area counties.
 MTC has included the BART Silicon Valley Extension in their Transportation 2035 plan.

 How projects are evaluated: New Starts projects undergo evaluation by the FTA throughout the entire project development process.
-Based on this evaluation, the FTA makes decisions about moving projects forward, from preliminary engineering to final design, to annual funding recommendations to Congress and to the execution of a Full Funding Grant Agreement (FFGA).
+Based on this evaluation, the FTA makes decisions about moving projects forward, from preliminary engineering to final design, and to the execution of a Full Funding Grant Agreement (FFGA) to annual funding recommendations to Congress.
 The FFGA is the multi-year contractual agreement between the FTA and VTA that formally defines the project scope, cost and schedule, and establishes the terms of federal financial assistance.

 |Timeline||Construction Activities Map||Contact Us||Funding||Milpitas||Residential Noise Insulation Program|